How a recession could impact your car insurance

 Car insurance is designed to provide a financial safety net in the aftermath of an accident.
 If you cut your coverage back too far, you may be faced with paying damages out of pocket.
 In such an inflationary environment, that could be even more financially damaging than usual.

 In general, lowering your car insurance coverage isn’t the most effective strategy to save on your premium.
-Bankrate’s research into 2022 average car insurance rates shows that, for a full coverage policy, there’s very little variation between the most common limits of liability coverage.
-Dropping from a 100/300/50 policy, for example, down to state minimum limits will only save you an average of $13 per month, based on our assessment.
+Bankrate’s research into 2024 average car insurance rates shows that, for a full coverage policy, there’s very little variation between the most common limits of liability coverage.
+Dropping from a 100/300/50 policy, for example, down to 25/50/20 will only save you an average of $16 per month, based on our assessment.

 The bottom line

-The U.S. economy may or may not officially enter a recession, but the designation likely doesn’t matter to average households.
+A recession in the near future may be unlikely for the U.S. economy, but the designation likely doesn’t matter to average households.
 Inflation has already chipped away at spending power and caused car insurance rates to rise.
 While shopping around to find a cheaper car insurance rate is a solid savings strategy, dropping your coverage won’t usually save much and could expose you to greater financial risk.
 Inflation has many Americans in its vice-like grip, but maintaining proper car insurance coverage could help ensure that you come out of this rough patch unscathed.